yogeshg/clayer/docs/README.md

 Documentation is in javadoc format and in the logging code (see e.g. logger.h, logconfig.h).
-Doxygen wouldn't play nice given our unorthodox library structure.
+It's also viewable on the `gh-pages` branch and in the wiki.